olcf/support-software-interview-exercise-01/README.md

 - Your API endpoint should correctly filter the dataset based upon any combination of filter keywords (see "Filter Keywords" section below)
 - Should provide basic test(s) as you see fit

+Please avoid identifying yourslf by name within the source code itself (delete that `.git` directory!)
 Limited use of open-source third-party gems/packages beyond your chosen framework is fine, as long as your `README` describes the build/installation process thoroughly.
+We will build and run your source code exactly according to your instructions.

 ### Specifications